SunmeetSunns/Sunmeet-sPortfolio/README.md

-# Sunmeet-sPortfolio
+🌐 Full Stack Developer Portfolio – 2024

+Description:

-A modern, responsive developer portfolio built with React and Tailwind CSS.
-Features dynamic sections for projects, about, and contact.
-Integrated EmailJS for real-time form submissions.
-Sleek design, cosmic-themed visuals, and smooth animations to showcase full stack development skills.
+A modern, responsive portfolio website built using React and Tailwind CSS.
+Showcases my projects, contact form with EmailJS integration, and smooth UI animations.
+Designed to highlight my full stack development skills in a clean, interactive way.

+Highlights:

+💡 Built with React & TypeScript

+🎨 Styled with Tailwind CSS

+📩 Integrated EmailJS for real-time messaging

+📱 Fully responsive and mobile-friendly

+🪐 Animated cosmic UI elements for a unique visual experience